josmar-crwdstffng/angular/docs/DEVELOPER.md

 ```

 The script will publish the build snapshot to a branch with the same name as your current branch,
-and create it if it doesn't exist.
+and create it if it does not exist.

 ## Bazel Support